Introduction

 if __name__ == "__main__":

 Make sure your requirements.txt includes all necessary libraries and your run.py file is in the root folder.
-Your python project can of course have multiple Python files, the run.py file will just serve as the entry point for Widget execution.
+Your python project can have multiple Python files, the run.py file will just serve as the entry point for Widget execution.